 Visit of the Kingslayer at CCXP COLOGNE

-The man who has played Jaime Lannister in the HBO hit series Game of Thrones since 2011 is coming to CCXP COLOGNE: Nikolaj Coster-Waldau.
-Fans can meet him on Saturday and Sunday for signings and photos, his panel will take place on Sunday.
+The man who has played Jaime Lannister in the HBO hit series Game of Thrones since 2011 came to CCXP COLOGNE: Nikolaj Coster-Waldau.
+Fans could meet him on Saturday and Sunday for signings and photos, his panel took place on Sunday.

 Nikolaj Coster-Waldau was born on July 27th, 1970.
 He is a Danish actor, producer and screenwriter.
 He graduated from the Danish National School of Theatre in Copenhagen in 1993, where he had been the youngest actor to enter in 1989.

 Coster-Waldau's breakthrough performance in Denmark was his role in the film Nightwatch (1994).
 Since then he has appeared in numerous films in his native Scandinavia and Europe in general, including Headhunters (2011) and A Thousand Times Good Night (2013).

 In the United States, his debut film role was in the war film Black Hawk Down (2001), playing Medal of Honor recipient Gary Gordon.
 "My first U.S. movie was Black Hawk Down and a friend helped me put myself on tape up on the attic over my apartment in Copenhagen.
 We shipped it out and I got lucky”, Coster-Waldau remembers the start of his Hollywood career.